 - Adult Children of Alcoholics are more likely to divorce.

 - Addiction is not just about the privileged and famous.
-This should go last or see alternative below.

 - If we are not representing the addict, then we are probably representing the co-dependent.

 - Addiction does not just disappear as for many, staying straight / sober will be a life long struggle.

 - Addiction does not simply disappear and nor is it just about the privileged and famous.

 - To manage and negotiate the complex arrangements that are often required, to allow the children in families, where there is a parent with addiction, to have fulfilling and safe relationships with both parents.

 - To help achieve safe, practical and fair financial settlements.

 Michael Rowlands has developed a close interest and made many connections in the world of Addiction and Addiction Therapy.
 Michael has been a speaker and participant at iCAD London for a number of years.